 Conventional irradiation, however, may be dose-limited by the sensitivity of adjacent blood vessels and bones.
-When long segments of bone or blood vessels are at risk, Tomotherapy may be able to limit the dose to these sensitive structures, while treating sarcomas to effective doses.
+When long segments of bone or blood vessels are at risk, Tomotherapy may be able to limit the dose to these sensitive structures, while treating sarcomas to higher and more-effective doses.

 Information Request Form

 Please enter your name, email address and phone number where requested, and write a brief specific inquiry where designated.
 Before clicking the “SEND” button, please check the box to the left of “I’m not a robot” to verify that this email is coming from you rather than from an unauthorized email user.